mikeroyal/Self-Hosting-Guide/README.md

 [Network UPS Tools (NUT)](https://networkupstools.org/) is a project that provides support for Power Devices, such as Uninterruptible Power Supplies, Power Distribution Units, Automatic Transfer Switches, Power Supply Units and Solar Controllers.
 NUT provides a common protocol and set of tools to monitor and manage such devices, and to consistently name equivalent features and data points, across a vast range of vendor-specific protocols and connection media types.

+[Dnsmasq](https://dnsmasq.org/) is a tool that provides network infrastructure for small networks: DNS, DHCP, router advertisement and network boot.
+It is designed to be lightweight and have a small footprint, suitable for resource constrained routers and firewalls.
+It has also been widely used for tethering on smartphones and portable hotspots, and to support virtual networking in virtualisation frameworks.
+Supported platforms include Linux (with glibc and uclibc), Android, BSD, and MacOS.

 [Nginx proxy manager (NPM)](https://nginxproxymanager.com/) is a reverse proxy management system running on Docker.
 It's easy to set up and does not require users to know how to work with Nginx servers or SSL certificates.

 [Netdata](https://github.com/netdata/netdata) is high-fidelity infrastructure monitoring and troubleshooting, real-time monitoring Agent collects thousands of metrics from systems, hardware, containers, and applications with zero configuration.
 It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices, and is perfectly safe to install on your systems mid-incident without any preparation.